FSoft-AI4Code/RepoExec/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT) [![arXiv](https://img.shields.io/badge/arXiv-2305.06156-b31b1b.svg)]() [![ExecRepo on HuggingFace datasets](https://img.shields.io/badge/RepoExec-yellow?style=flat&logo=huggingface&logoColor=yellow&label=Datasets)]()
 </div>

+# Introduction
+RepoExec is a novel benchmark designed to evaluate code generation at the repository level with a focus on executability and correctness.
+This benchmark addresses the gaps in existing systems by emphasizing real-world applicability and providing a comprehensive assessment of code functionality.

 # Dataset
-The dataset is available at [REPOEXEC](https://huggingface.co/datasets/Fsoft-AIC/RepoExec)
+The dataset is available at [RepoExec](https://huggingface.co/datasets/Fsoft-AIC/RepoExec)

 ```python
 from datasets import load_dataset